 Whilst your employer has a legal duty to protect your health, safety and welfare at work, there is much you can do to care for yourself.
 You also have a professional responsibility to adopt a healthy lifestyle and maintain the level of personal fitness to undertake your nursing role.

 Therefore, as a nursing professional, it is important that you take the time to consider factors that impact upon your own health - this is known as self-care.
 The RCN has a range of self-care resources available at: rcn.org.uk/healthy-workplace/healthy-you

 “There’s a temptation when feeling stressed to go for quick fixes – food full of fat and sugar, or caffeinated drinks.
 Resist the temptation.
 A quick fix can soon give way to a wearying downer.
 Better to try to maintain a balanced diet – a little and often diet on days when you feel especially stressed.”

 Several domains make up a “healthy you”.
 Taking care of all these domains will support you, both at work and home, so that you are ready to face the inevitable challenges of daily life.
-To get started, you can complete a self assessment using the diagram, right, of how well you take care of each domain.
+To get started, you can complete a self assessment using the diagram, below, of how well you take care of each domain.
 Then plan ways of improving your self-care in areas that you may have forgotten about.

 Self-care and self-compassion

 The first stage of self-care is self-compassion.
 Be kind to yourself.
 It is human nature to be self-critical, to fail to recognise our strengths and attributes.
-Take notice of your successes and achievements, and reflect on and learn from errors and challenges.
+Take notice of your successes and achievements, reflect on and learn from errors and challenges.